srulre/qal-workshop-2023/docs/index.md

-# Getting Started

-Welcome to the QAL Workshop!
+Welcome to the QAL Workshop October 2023!

 ## Contents